MLogdberg/APIManagementARMTemplateCreator/README.md

 **Install from PowerShell Gallery**
 `PS> Install-Module -Name APIManagementTemplate`

-**Update to latest version from PowerShell Gallery**
+**Update from PowerShell Gallery**
 `PS> Update-Module -Name APIManagementTemplate`

 Install-Module is part of PowerShellGet which is included on Windows 10 and Windows Server 2016.
-See [this](https://docs.microsoft.com/en-us/powershell/gallery/psget/get_psget_module) link for installation instructions on older platforms.
+See [this](https://docs.microsoft.com/en-us/powershell/gallery/installing-psget) link for installation instructions on older platforms.

 **Import without installing**
 Clone the project, open, and build.